Home>Interview with Stephane Lacroix, Academic Advisor of The Geopolitics & Business Environment in the Gulf and broader MENA Certificate.

 How does the program address the major transitions and issues occuring in the Gulf and the broader MENA region?

-Stephane Lacroix : The program is designed to address all of the major issues related to Gulf and MENA politics and geopolitics, as well as economics and society.
+Stephane Lacroix : The programme is designed to address all of the major issues related to Gulf and MENA politics and geopolitics, as well as economics and society.
 Gulf countries have been undergoing rapid transformations over the past few decades - and even the past few years - and understanding those transformations and their implications from various angles will be key to each of the teaching modules.
 All the Sciences Po modules are taught by leading academics in the field of Gulf and MENA studies, who have been chosen both for the breadth of their knowledge and for their ability to convey that knowledge to a non-specialized audience.

 What makes this program valuable for professionals operating on a global level?

-Stephane Lacroix : The program will provide professionals with a deep understanding of the Gulf and the broader MENA environment, its constraints but also its immense opportunities.
+Stephane Lacroix : The programme will provide professionals with a deep understanding of the Gulf and the broader MENA environment, its constraints but also its immense opportunities.
 It will provide them with tools to better approach those rapidly transforming societies.

 Can you walk us through the curriculum and give a sneak peek of some of the highlights?